sithis993/Crypter/README.md

     - [USER_HOME_DIR]\Pictures
     - [USER_HOME_DIR]\Videos
 3. Encrypts all matching files
-4. Opens the Crypter GUI and displays the ransom
+4. Opens the Crypter GUI and displays the ransom note

 A more in-depth breakdown of these activities will be added to the repository's Wiki in the future.